isabella232/kubernetes-operator/docs/Multiple-Aerospike-clusters.md

 Save and ensure that the changes are applied.

-Here is a full example of the operator's ClusterRoleBinding targeting `aerospike` and `ns1` namespaces.
+Here is a full example of the operator's ClusterRoleBinding targeting the `aerospike` and `ns1` namespaces.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1